What the Trump administration has said about disputed foreign elections

 “Trump has congratulated a dictator on his victory, and then the State Department has issued a feeble statement that attempts to straddle the president’s support on the one side and traditional State Department values of respect for basic rights and freedoms on the other,” she said.

 At times, the approach has appeared more scattershot.
-Trump initially congratulated incumbent Kenyan President Uhuru Kenyatta for “a peaceful, fair, and transparent contest” in 2017 shortly before Kenya’s Supreme Court annulled the election.
+Trump initially congratulated incumbent Kenyan President Uhuru Kenyatta for “a peaceful, fair, and transparent contest” in 2017, but Kenya’s Supreme Court annulled the election shortly afterward.
 (Kenyatta won a second vote amid an opposition boycott.)

 The Trump administration also congratulated the right-wing leader of Honduras after he overturned a disputed election result in 2017, even though it had imposed sanctions on Venezuelan officials for election interference a month before.

 At times, the message can be incoherent.
 In October, the State Department released a critical statement attributed to Pompeo on “upcoming elections in Africa.”
-The statement was quickly mocked, however, as it did not mention which of the 50-plus sovereign nations in Africa it was actually talking about.
+The statement was quickly mocked, however, as it did not mention which of the 50-plus sovereign nations in Africa it was talking about.

 “Most democratic African states have grave, legitimate concerns about the quality of American democracy and institutions,” tweeted W. Gyude Moore, a fellow at the Center for Global Development and a former government minister in Liberia.